platformbuilds/mirador-core/deployments/localdev/README.md

 ```

 ## Notes & Tips
-- Linux networking: if `host.docker.internal` is not resolvable, prefer a single shared user-defined network for all compose stacks and address services by name (e.g., `victoriametrics:8428`).
+- Linux networking: if `host.docker.internal` is not resolvable, prefer a single shared user-defined network for all compose stacks and address services by name (e.g., `victoriametrics:8428`), or use `extra_hosts: ["host.docker.internal:host-gateway"]`.
 - Persisted data: Victoria state is stored in Docker named volumes (`vmdata`, `vldata`, `vtdata`).
 Remove them to reset:
   - `docker volume rm vmdata vldata vtdata` (only after all stacks are stopped).
 - MIRADOR-CORE config: local compose sets Victoria endpoints via env vars; adjust them if you move services to another network.

+### Multi-Arch Build Notes (Docker Desktop / Rancher Desktop)
+- Loading a single multi-arch image into the local Docker daemon is not supported (`--load` cannot import manifest lists).
+- To test locally:
+  - Build per-arch images and load: `make dockerx-build-local-multi VERSION=v2.1.3` → tags `...:v2.1.3-amd64` and `...:v2.1.3-arm64`.
+  - Or publish a real multi-arch tag to a registry: `make dockerx-push VERSION=v2.1.3` and use that tag in compose/Helm.
+  - Or export an OCI archive without pushing: `make dockerx-build VERSION=v2.1.3` → `build/mirador-core-v2.1.3.oci`.